ARTS-Laboratory/dataset-cycling-with-strain-monitoring-for-samsung-30Q-cell/data/Dataset-2/Source Data/README.md

 # Source Data
 Original source data prior to any preprocessing.
 Files, _1__ChargeCycle1 and _3__ChargeCycle1, were split into 2 parts due to file size.
-The file parts must be must combined and named at previously stated for scripts to work.
+The file parts must be must combined and named as previously stated for scripts to work.
 Below are explainations of the scripts and instructions for usage.
 Calculated cycle capacities for each cell are located in the Capacity folder.

+## 📊 Data Columns
+- Time
+Timestamp of each measurement, recorded in seconds.
+- Current
+Cell current measured in amperes (A).
+- Voltage
+Cell voltage measured in volts (V).
+- Cell Temperature
+Surface temperature of the cell in degrees Celsius (°C).
+- Hoop Strain
+Mechanical hoop strain on the battery casing, measured in strain (ε).

 ## 🔋 Capacity_Extractor
 A lightweight, cycle‑aware capacity analysis tool for battery test data.